-FAILURE TO PROPERLY GROUND THE WIND MONITOR MAY RESULT IN ERRONEOUS SIGNALS OR TRANSDUCER DAMAGE.
+FAILURE TO PROPERLY GROUND THE WIND MONITOR-MA MAY RESULT IN ERRONEOUS SIGNALS OR TRANSDUCER DAMAGE.

-Grounding the Wind Monitor is vitally important.
+Grounding the Wind Monitor-MA is vitally important.
 Without proper grounding, static electrical charge can build up during certain atmospheric conditions and discharge through the transducers.
-This discharge can cause erroneous signals or transducer failure.
-To direct the discharge away from the transducers, the mounting post assembly is made with a special antistatic plastic.
-It is very important that the mounting post be connected to a good earth ground.
-There are two ways this may be accomplished.
-First, the Wind Monitor may be mounted on a metal pipe which is connected to earth ground.
-The mounting pipe should not be painted where the Wind Monitor is mounted.
+This discharge can potentially cause erroneous signals or transducer failure.
+To direct the discharge away from the transducers, the mounting post assembly in which the transducers are mounted is made with a special antistatic plastic.
+The Wind Monitor-MA should be mounted on a metal pipe which is connected to earth ground.
+The mounting pipe should not be painted where the Wind Monitor-MA is mounted.
 Towers or masts set in concrete should be connected to one or more grounding rods.

 If it is difficult to ground the mounting post in this manner, the following method should be used.
-Inside the junction box the terminal labeled EARTH GND is internally connected to the antistatic mounting post.
-This terminal should be connected to an earth ground (Refer to wiring diagram).
+The sensor cable shield wire is internally connected to the antistatic mounting post.
+This shield wire should be connected to an earth ground.
+(Refer to wiring diagram)

 Initial installation is most easily done with two people; one to adjust the instrument position and the other to observe the indicating device.
 After initial installation, the instrument can be removed and returned to its mounting without realigning the vane since the orientation ring preserves the wind direction reference.
-Install the Wind Monitor following these steps:
+Install the Wind Monitor-MA following these steps:

-1. MOUNT WIND MONITOR
+1. MOUNT WIND MONITOR-MA

 - a) Place orientation ring on mounting post.
-Do Not tighten band clamp yet. - b) Place Wind Monitor on mounting post.
+Do Not tighten band clamp yet. - b) Place Wind Monitor-MA on mounting post.
 Do Not tighten band clamp yet.